AndromedaTechnology/shopify-syncer-luceed/readme.md

 -- This way, product HANDLE is used for search engine and display purposes only
 - Create Luceed Order with default PoslovniPartner if none available from Shopify (because of selected Shopify plan) -- Then change, optionally and manually, later in Luceed - delivery and contact data
+- Saving ShopifyOrder to Luceed, with adding one of two Delivery items a) Free Delivery item, b) Default Delivery item.
+-- Based on delivery price on Shopify Order.

 ## Modular